-If you’re reading this, chances are that you’ve decided to learn to play the guitar – congratulations!
 The guitar is an incredibly versatile instrument, and even though it can be a little bit of a challenge at first, the feeling of accomplishment you’ll have as you become more and more proficient at the instrument will make it all worthwhile.
-However, you need the right starter guitar, since having a high quality instrument makes it all the easier to become a skilled player.
+However, you still need the right starter guitar to help you become a highly skilled player.

-Whether you’re in the market for a beginner’s electric guitar or a starter acoustic guitar, quality really does matter.
-You can’t just go with the first cheap guitar you see and expect it to meet all of your needs as a beginning player.
+Whether you’re in the market for a beginner electric guitar or a starter acoustic guitar, quality really does matter.
+The best starter guitar isn’t always going to be the first cheap guitar you see.
 When you’re just starting out, playability is the name of the game.
-Especially as a beginner, your guitar has to be easy to play; something which is lacking in many of the low end models of acoustic and electric starter guitar that you’ll find at big box stores and other retailers who don’t specialize in musical instruments.
+As a beginner, your starter guitar has to be easy to play.
+This may seem obvious, but many of the low-end models you’ll find at big box stores and other retailers lack the playability of guitars sold by brands that specialize in musical instruments.

 What to look for in a starter guitar

 One of the first things you need to think about is what type of music you want to play.
 If you can’t wait to join a band and rock out, then chances are you will want to start off on an electric guitar.
 However, if you’re just looking to sit and strum along under a tree at the park, then you probably want to go with an acoustic.
 This doesn’t mean that you will only be able to play one or the other, but most likely your style and the method you will use to learn will be based upon how you see yourself as a player.

 You’ll also want to look for relatively low action on your starter guitar – this term refers to the distance between the strings and the fret board.
 In poorly made guitars, the action is often set far too high, and as a newcomer to the instrument, the last thing you need is to have to fight with your strings.